Skip to main content

 Most modern ice machines include a water filter between the water supply line and the ice maker.

 Smart refrigerators will often notify you when the filter needs changing.
-If it's been a while since you've changed the filter, there's a chance it is clogged with mineral deposits.
+If it's been a while since you last changed the filter, it may be clogged with mineral deposits.
 If your ice maker isn’t getting enough water, it’s a good idea to check this.

 Product image of GE Appliances Water Filter